Historical information

 Physical description

-This pipe is a gas lamp fitting, recovered from the wreck of the LOCH ARD.
+This pipe is a gas lamp fitting.
 This extensively corroded fitting is made of brass and copper alloy.
 It comprises a 31 cm copper pipe of 1.5cm diameter which is connected to a 6.5cm diameter wall flange (via a flow tap and an adjustable swivel valve) at one end, and to a screw-in square coupling with a nozzle or gas jet at the other end.
-The copper pipe is dented and corroded with three holes.
-The brass attachments are more robust cast metal but the adjustable mechanisms are concreted into immobility by ocean sediment.
+The copper pipe is dented and corroded and has three holes.
+The brass attachments are a more robust cast metal but the adjustable mechanisms are concreted into immobility by ocean sediment.
 No discernible maker’s marks.
 In unrestored but fair condition.
+The pipe with the fitting was recovered from the wreck of the LOCH ARD.